Sun Chengzong — Exceptional Commander of the Late Ming Dynasty and His Heroic Sacrifice

 Eunuch Wei then nominated one of his followers, who turned out to be an absolute coward, to replace Sun's position.

 This person commanded everyone to give up all the strongholds and cities that Sun had built and then retreated inside of the Great Wall, where he believed to be safer.

 Tens of thousands of soldiers and large numbers of civilians had to move back to a narrow city, while hundreds of valuable military sites and several important cities were abandoned.

-At that time, only Sun Chengzong’s apprentice General Yuan refused to retreat; he insisted to stay in an important city, together with his 10,000 soldiers, in the very front line to defend the country.
+At that time, only Sun Chengzong’s apprentice Yuan refused to retreat; he insisted to stay in an important city, together with his 10,000 soldiers, in the frontline to defend the empire.